 For English, you could study

-Voices and texts (A150), which explores language use from various academic perspectives, including creative writing and English language studies. undergraduate.qualification.pathways.Q30-2,module,A150,,1
+Voices and texts (A150) (now discontinued), which explores language use from various academic perspectives, including creative writing and English language studies. undergraduate.qualification.pathways.Q30-2,module,A150,,1

 English for academic purposes online (L185). undergraduate.qualification.pathways.Q30-2,module,L185,,1

 The arts past and present (AA100) introduces you to university level study across a range of subject areas, ranging from poetry to string quartets, and from sculpture to short stories.
 In the process you’ll acquire the key skills needed for further study.
 If you wish to study both AA100 and A150, you should note that A150 is designed to follow AA100. undergraduate.qualification.pathways.Q30-2,module,AA100,,1

 Stage 2 comprises one French and one English 60-credit module.

 Envol: upper intermediate French (L211), will expand your ability to use the language, deepen your cultural knowledge and develop your study skills.
 It uses an exciting blend of interactive online, audio-visual and print resources to give you a structured overview of key aspects of life in the French-speaking world today.
 You‘ll study a number of topics including: lifestyle, habitat, culture, the environment, politics, science and technology.
 You’ll also attend a residential school in France (or study an online alternative).
 On completing the module, your language proficiency will be at level B2 of the Common European Framework of Reference. undergraduate.qualification.pathways.Q30-2,module,L211,,1